c-melchor/c-melchor/README.md

 - -->

 I am a career changer, from fitness to ⭐ TECH ⭐.
-Making this change was a risk for me, and thankfully, I am having the best time. 😄
+I loved working in the fitness industry, I worked a few customer facing roles and absolutely loved it.
+However, I found that the fitness industry was not challenging enough; so I dove into the world of development.

+I am a frontend developer, working mostly with React and JavaScript but open to learning other frameworks and languages.

-- 🔭 I’m currently working on personal projects to strengthen my portfolio, my current project is a weather application.
+- 🔭 I’m currently working on expanding a weather application I recently built.
-- 👯 I’m looking to collaborate on anything having to do with e-commerce
+- 👯 I’m looking to collaborate on anything having to do with e-commerce.
 - 🤔 I'm currently learning more about data structures and algorithms.
 - 💬 Ask me about the time I went to Brazil without learning Portuguese first. 😆
 - ⚡ Fun fact: I have bungy jumped off the world's highest bungy bridge (S.Africa, 709 ft || 216 m)